ocoretech/CTF-workbook/VulnForum.md

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/2e3a74cd-0e8a-4db5-96e3-449ce55b7a2f)

-Head over to the comments tab, and you can use 'img' as a javascript to send a comment to john.
+Head over to the comments tab, and you can use 'img' as a javascript to send a comment to John.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/f3a61bbf-982e-462a-bd34-fd9c99fe3c75)